Code-Screen/Code-Screen.github.io/docs/editing-email-templates.md

 # Editing Email Templates

-Candidates receive multiple emails from CodeScreen during their journey through a CodeScreen test, from when they are initially sent a test to when they submit their solution.
+Candidates receive multiple emails from CodeScreen during their journey through a CodeScreen assessment, from when they are initially sent a assessment to when they submit their solution.

 We provide the option to edit these email templates to include your company's logo and wording, which gives the candidate more of a consistent experience across your interview process.